whitneyburton/portfolios/students/1606-back/brian-heim/20170113-brian-heim-m4.markdown

 ### Playing a Part

-* Armstrong Posse - I contributed during the creation of our linear regression app, and some lesson plans and participate regularly in posse meetings and discussions.
-Along with Jean Joeris created an app and built a neural net from scratch which will be used as a learning resource/example for the posse.
+* Armstrong Posse - I contributed during the creation of our linear regression app, and some lesson plans.
+I participated regularly in posse meetings and discussions and aided posse leads in facilitating many sessions (firday spikes, meetings, lunches).
+Along with Jean Joeris created an app and built a neural net from scratch which will be used as a learning resource/example for the posse - update: Our presentation for MOTB won the Turing final Demo Day!
-* Regularly empty dishes and load/run dishwashers in big workspace
+* Regularly empty dishes and load/run dishwashers (RIP) in big workspace
 * Organized disc-golf outings with the #disc-golfers channel
 * Served as a Pre-Work Guide for incomming students

 ---